- Visiting Friars Court

 Some of the conservation practices in operation on the farm include 45 acres of wild grass watermeadows, an 11 acre wildflower meadow and a 5 acre lake and wetland habitat.
 6 metre grass headlands surround many fields to create natural corridors for wildlife and attract a wide variety of plants, birds, insects and animals.
 The Royal Society for the Protection of Birds has reported sightings of lapwings and curlew and there have been a marked increase in skylarks.
-There have also been reports of otters down by the River whilst red kites and buzzards have been seen nesting in trees on the farm.
+There have been reports of otters down by the River whilst red kites and buzzards have been seen nesting in trees on the farm.

 The farm also has two rare species living within its vicinity; the tree sparrow and the barberry moth, and conservation methods to help their breeding habitats have been implemented.